philiprbrenan/core/.github/README.md

 ## Fork

-The use of actions in this repo makes it easy for you to get results immediately by:
+The use of actions in this repository makes it easy for you to get results immediately by:

-1. Forking this repo to a new GitHub repo under your userid by pushing the **Fork** button in the top right hand corner on page:
+1. Forking this repository to a new GitHub repository under your userid by pushing the **Fork** button in the top right hand corner on page:

     https://github.com/vitaProject/core

-2. Optionally making changes to the python files in the forked repo using the GitHub online editor.
+2. Optionally making changes to the python files in the forked repository using the GitHub online editor.

 3. Creating and committing file:

     .github/control/runTestsInClone.txt

-to the master branch with any random content in it to kick off the workflow in:
+with any new random content in it to kick off the workflow in:

     .github/workflows/runTestsInClone.yml